Prion: Sterilization

-Infectious particles possessing nucleic acid are dependent upon it to direct their continued replication.
-Prions, however, are infectious by their effect on normal versions of the protein.
-Sterilizing prions, therefore, requires the denaturation of the protein to a state in which the molecule is no longer able to induce the abnormal folding of normal proteins.
-In general, prions are quite resistant to proteases, heat, ionizing radiation, and formaldehyde treatments, although their infectivity can be reduced by such treatments.
+Infectious agents possessing nucleic acids are dependent upon DNA or RNA to direct their continued replication.
+Prions, however, derive their infectivity from their ability to transform normal PrP to PrPSc, the misshapen, disease causing conformation.
+Inactivating prions via sterilization, therefore, requires the denaturation of the protein to a state in which the molecule is no longer able to induce the abnormal folding of normal PrP.
+In general, prions are resistant to proteases, heat, ionizing radiation, and formaldehyde treatments, although their infectivity can be reduced by such treatments.
 Effective prion decontamination relies upon protein hydrolysis or reduction or destruction of protein tertiary structure.
-Examples include sodium hypochlorite, sodium hydroxide, and strongly acidic detergents such as LpH.
+Examples of such sterilization agents include sodium hypochlorite, sodium hydroxide, and strongly acidic detergents such as LpH.

 The World Health Organization recommends any of the following three procedures for the sterilization of all heat-resistant surgical instruments to ensure that they are not contaminated with prions: